 - A mini-conference / symposium on a topical social issue, featuring invited speakers from NGOs, local, regional or national government, grass-roots community based voluntary organisations and members of the wider public.

-- Music performances from DJs, live bands, acoustic singer-songwriters, spoken word performances, visual art exhibitions and other forms of performance art, particularly those with performances that are inspired and informed by social issues relevant to the theme at hand together with recognition of local and social environment.
+- Music performances from DJs, live bands, acoustic singer-songwriters, spoken word performances, visual art exhibitions and other forms of performance art, particularly those with performances that are inspired and informed by social issues.

-- Information stalls and displays from participating NGOs, statutory agencies and grass-roots community organisations.
+- Information stalls and displays from participating NGOs and grass-roots community organisations.

 - Workshops and other activities to raise skills and awareness.